jaylach/kale/README.md

 overview
 --------
-kale is a node.js templating engine for your json data.
-It allows you to treat your json data as you would any other view.
+kale is a node.js templating engine for your JSON data.
+It allows you to treat your JSON data as you would any other view.
 The gain here is that you can separate your view logic from your controllers and models. kale can transform to and from JSON natively.
 There are plans to, eventually, add in XML and YAML support as well. kale is heavily inspired by the Ruby